TaliBojdakYates/Adaptive-Controller/README.md

 ### `Data/`

 This directory contains the data files used for training and testing the activity classifier model.
+**Left empty user should download data from dataset provided by Georia Tech

 ### `final_test/`

 This directory contains the data files used for creating the final test dataset.
+**Filled only with combined data to get the combined data download the data from Georgia Tech and run created_test_data
 ## Reproducing Results

 To reproduce the results of this project, follow these steps: